 Just one thing is standing between him and the purchase — the price.

 In this type of situation, you should make them an irresistible offer.
 In other words — your ad should communicate something exclusive.
 For example, free shipping, bundle offers discounts or bonuses.
 Anything that will get them over the line between purchasers and non-purchasers.

 The biggest mistake you can do here is to ignore what the prospects want.
 These people want a better price, and a better price only.
 They don’t want to hear about the additional perks and advantages of your products.
 Therefore, make sure you respond with the right action.

 Prospect knows of your brand but isn’t completely aware of what your product does or isn’t convinced of how well it solves the problem.

-This is the most competitive place in the whole market — a place where big established brands spend their advertising $ to prove that their product is superior to their competitor’s product, and of course, acquire more revenues.
+This is the most competitive place in the whole market.
+Place where big established brands spend their advertising $ to prove that their product is superior to their competitor’s product, and of course, acquire more revenues.